twilio-professional-services/plugin-custom-directory/README.md

 ## Disclaimer
+As Open Source Software from Twilio Professional Services, this project is not supported by Twilio Support.
 This software is to be considered "sample code", a Type B Deliverable, and is delivered "as-is" to the user.
 Twilio bears no responsibility to support the use or implementation of this software.
+In using this project, you are assuming ownership over the code and its implementation.

+For bug reports and feature requests, please submit a Github Issue.